-a.
-Traffic light
+6.2 Traffic light for tramway crossing

 b.
 A Tramway

 Fig. 8.
 Traffic light and Tramway

 The light controlling the car traffic in a crossroads is a periodic timed process with two control states G (Green) and R (Red) and a clock y to enforce sojourn times d_G and d_R , respectively, at G and R (figure 8a).